 Study abroad, annual field trips, huge senior trips, weeklong marching band getaways. . . let’s face it, students are traveling a lot more today than they used to.
 Of course, you already know that we think that is great, but the point of this blog is to tell you why we think you should think this is great.

 First off, let us define educational travel.
-Educational travel is the successful combination of tours, site visits, and hands-on learning opportunities that meet clear and concise learning objectives.
+Educational travel is a successful combination of tours, site visits, and hands-on learning opportunities that meet clear and concise learning objectives.
 Educational travel allows students to further their learning experience by actually seeing and/or experiencing what they have learned about in the classroom, in real life.

 There truly is no better way to learn something than to see or do it for yourself, and with educational travel, you get to do just that!
 It’s like guaranteeing your class will learn something new, and have fun while doing it.